raulmonti/FIG/tests/parser/README.txt

 TODO    Build input-enable transition to comply with IOSA 6th property.
 TODO    Complete the counterexample tests for iosacompliance.
 TODO    Test modules for parallel compatibility (disjoint output labels).
+TODO    AUTOMATIC tests instead of counterexample texts that we have for the
+        parser.